Is Punta Cana expensive? Learn everything about prices in Punta Cana!

 Even the all-inclusive resorts are pre-dominant in Punta Cana and count for more than 90% of all hotel beds, there are all kinds of other accommodation in the area of Bavaro, Macao and beyond as well.

-• Hostel in the Punta Cana area: starting from 10 USD for a bed
+• Hostel in the Punta Cana area: starting from 20 USD for a bed (see the currently only hostel with dorms in Punta Cana here*)

 • Nice guesthouse or B&B within walking distance to the beach: starting from 50 USD for a double room